phax/ph-parent-pom/README.md

 ## News and noteworthy

+* v2.0.9 - work in progress
+    * Updated to ph-jscompress-maven-plugin 3.0.2
 * v2.0.8 - 2025-03-03
     * Reverted to maven-bundle-plugin 5.1.9 (v6 requires at least Java 17)
 * v2.0.7 - 2025-03-02